 Continue Reading →

-Welcome to Vegas, the home of the Raiders!
-The 2020 season marked a new chapter in the storied history of the Raiders and the third city they have called home.
-For years the Raiders sought to have a new football only stadium built in Oakland as they share the RingCentral Coliseum with the Oakland A’s (MLB).
-Opening
+Welcome to Las Vegas — the home of the Las Vegas Raiders.
+The 2020 season marked a historic new chapter for the franchise, becoming the third city the Raiders have called home.
+For years, the team pursued plans for a football-only stadium in Oakland, where they shared the Oakland Coliseum with MLB’s Oakland Athletics.
+Opened

 Continue Reading →